frmana04/node_todo/README.md

 # node_todo
-App to manage task to do using commands prompt and external JSON file to save data
+App to manage task to do using commands prompt and external JSON file to save data using NodeJS

 ## Create a task